Lake Wauburg

-Lake Wauburg (sometimes spelled Wauberg) is located just south of Paynes Prairie in central Alachua County, Florida, United States.
+Lake Wauburg (sometimes spelled Wauberg) is located just south of Paynes Prairie Preserve State Park in central Alachua County, Florida, United States.

 The lake is in the Ocala Uplift District, situated between the forested highlands of the Fairfield Hills area and the surrounding dissolution valleys of the Alachua Prairies.

 Geography

 Lake Wauburg is irregular in shape, covering 1.6 km2 with about 5 km of shoreline.
 The fertile green water supports shad and a deep grass line is good to hold fish.
 It had a maximum depth of 3 m and offers excellent Black Crappie and Bass fishing.

 The lake is adjoined to the east by Sawgrass Pond.
 A marshy area to the northwest is separated from the lake by a topographic high.

 Lake access

 The southern edge is boarded by Paynes Prairie Preserve State Park, which allows public access to the lake and a boat launch.
 Outboard motors are prohibited on the lake but trolling motors and paddle boats are permitted.